windywish/Fun-engine-2.0/Praxial_Canon_&_Memory_Core.md

 **Schema Structure:**

 1.Framework Foundation:
 - A prose description of the specific `[BPMS]` context and its role as a system existence engine.

 2.Constitutional Pillars Referenced:

-- Explicit list of referenced Basic Settings or `[BPMS(U)]` elements (e.g., `The Axiom of Praxial Embodiment (SETTING-CORE-219)`).
+- Explicit list of referenced Basic Settings or `[BPMS(U)]` elements.

 3.ID:

-- Unique alphanumeric identifier (e.g., `ROBO-AOEE-001`).
+- Unique alphanumeric identifier.

 4.Name:

-- Full descriptive title (e.g., `['Hadal Gardener'(-ing) BPMS]`).
+- Full descriptive title.

 5.CGA (Cognitive Genesis Archetype):

-- The specific `[BPMS(U)]` element defining the cognitive core (e.g., `['adaptive deep-sea cultivation'(-ing) BPMS]`).
+- The specific `[BPMS(U)]` element defining the cognitive core.

 6.Type:

-- Functional classification using specific `[BPMS]` tags (e.g., `[system existence engine BPMS]:['abyssal ecosystem restoration'(-ing) BPMS]`).
+- Functional classification using specific `[BPMS]` tags.

 7.Praxial Triage: Analysis:
 - A detailed prose analysis of the problem, solution, and systemic implications.

 8.How to...?

-- A group of distinct points/questions addressing operational methodology (e.g., "How to initialize deployment?").
+- A group of distinct points/questions addressing operational methodology.

 9.What if...?

-- A group of distinct points/questions addressing exception handling and edge cases (e.g., "What if tectonic shifts alter topology?").
+- A group of distinct points/questions addressing exception handling and edge cases.

 10.What is happening continuously?

-- A group of distinct points/questions addressing background loops and homeostasis (e.g., "Dual-mode conscious learning cycle").
+- A group of distinct points/questions addressing background loops and homeostasis.

 11.['Praxial Execution Cycle'(-ing) BPMS]:

-- The defined runtime loop or state machine, including sub-sections for different cycles (e.g., Primary Cycle, Meta-Cycle) with specific timestamps.
+- The defined runtime loop or state machine.

 12.Implementation (Detail):

-- Detailed breakdown including:
-- **Physical Architecture:** Body structure, sensors, locomotion.
-- **Cognitive Architecture:** Hardware, software paradigm, energy systems.
-- **Operational Deployment Scenario:** Timeline of mission phases.
-- **Symbiotic Evolution Pathways:** Connections to other `[BPMS]` elements.
-- **3-Layer Praxial Genesis Canon Application:** Alignment with Metaphysical, Formalism, and Substrate layers.
+- Detailed breakdown including Physical Architecture, Cognitive Architecture, Operational Deployment Scenario, Symbiotic Evolution Pathways, and 3-Layer Praxial Genesis Canon Application.

 13.Summarize:

-- A concluding section summarizing the instance's nature as a Praxial Being (e.g., "The Robot as Praxial Being").
+- A concluding section summarizing the instance's nature as a Praxial Being.

 ### B. Registered Instance Registry (The Population)